stellar-uou/stellar-uou/README.md

 # Hello world! :)

-My name is Stella Souza and I'm a System Development Student.
+My name is Stella Souza and I'm a System Development Student. <br>
-I'm from Brazil, studying C and Python.
+I'm from Brazil, studying C and Python. <br>
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].

 <!--